MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/customer-lockbox-documentation-markjjo.md

 ## Customer Lockbox workflow

-The following outlines the typical workflow when a Customer Lockbox request is initiated by a Microsoft engineer:
+The following steps outline the typical workflow when a Customer Lockbox request is initiated by a Microsoft engineer:

 1. Someone at an organization has an issue with their Office 365 mailbox.